Queensway Press (imprint of Readers Library Publishing Co. Ltd. (London, UK)

 The jacket for volume 3 varies only in color (in this case, green) from volume 2.
 I don’t have a copy of volume 4, which I believe is printed in pink.

 Text blocks for the four paperbound volumes of Boccaccio’s Decameron in the Queensway Classics series were bound as a single volume by the Queensway Press / Readers Library Publishing Co.
 WorldCat includes a few libraries with this omnibus edition, all dated 1938, although there is no year in the book itself.
-It is possible that this hardbound series title was printed later, from unsold (unbound) sheets.
+It is possible that this hardbound series title was bound later, from unsold (unbound) sheets for the paperback volumes.

 The jackets for the hardbound copy of The Decameron is printed on patterned, orange kraft paper with a different design than the paperback version of the Queensway Classics.
 The simple design includes the Queensway colophon and name on the spine, but no indication the book is part of the Queensway Classics series.
 A price of 2/6 is printed on the front jacket flap.